Currently available for £1199.00 from Sweatband.com

 As mentioned earlier, the console on the S10i features a large, 10″ full-colour touch-screen display which is used to navigate the various menus however NordicTrack has, sensibly in our humble opinion, kept some physical buttons.
 These come in the form of quick access keys for speed and incline settings that run vertically down the left and right-hand sides of the console.
 There are also controls for the speed and incline settings on the handlebars themselves.
 This combination of on-screen and physical controls make selecting workouts intuitive and controlling them just as much so.
 This setup works, pretty much, perfectly and gets a big thumbs up from us.
 The display is exemplary, with good contrast, more brightness than most people will need and nice large characters for easy reading, even when you’re busting a gut.
 One of the nicest things about this console though is the way you access the preset workouts, because it’s essentially just like using a tablet to swipe through various options, and that is light-years away and ahead of 98% of its competitors.

 In addition to the navigation differences between the S10i and other indoor cycles that feature computers (not all that many do) the way the workouts are delivered is unique to models made by this manufacturer.
-Instead of the traditional heart based, calorie based, time-based etc workouts you can select from more than 50 HD video workouts which feature a personal trainer guiding and encouraging you throughout the programme.
-There’s also a daily map based ride that uses Google maps to show you the course and take you along it as you ride.
+Instead of the traditional heart based, calorie based, time-based etc workouts there is a selection of streamed HD video workouts which feature a personal trainer guiding and encouraging you throughout the workout.
+There’s also a daily map-based ride that uses Google maps to show you the course and take you along it as you ride.
 Though the map-based workouts are not videos, you do get to see the map route and your progress along it, and you get a series of still images from Google Earth at street view level as you progress along the course.
 It’s the videos that really shine here because they’re so engaging.
 Each video takes you through a particular kind of workout that focuses on a particular element such as cardio improvement, calorie burn and so on.
 They’re a lot of fun, making normal indoor cycles feel incredibly dull by comparison, and they are without a doubt very good at getting you to push yourself and put that extra bit of effort in right at the end to get you over the line.
-With a selection of videos that include road rides, off-road bike trail rides and spin classes as well as interval sessions that have you dismount the bike and do work with weights during the workout (a set of dumbbells is included with this bike for this purpose) it’s highly unlikely you’ll get bored.
+With a selection of videos as well as interval sessions that have you dismount the bike and do work with weights during the workout (a set of dumbbells is included with this bike for this purpose) it’s highly unlikely you’ll get bored.
 The videos are fun, engaging and very effective – much more so than a boring graph on a screen that blinks at you every few seconds!

 If this all sounds good, it’s because it is, and if it ended there we’d be impressed, but it doesn’t end there.
 There’s a motorised incline/decline system on this bike that works hand-in-hand with the video-based workouts.
 Ride up a hill on screen and you’ll find the bike inclining at the front up to a maximum of 20% to simulate the hill, the resistance automatically increases at the same time.
 The same thing happens the other way around too so when you’re riding down a hill on screen, the bike tilts forward to a maximum of 10% and the resistance decreases.
 The effect of all this is to completely immerse you in the ride in a way that’s just not possible in almost all other home indoor cycles.
 The leap forward between this way of delivering a workout session and the traditional way is simply huge.
-You’ll need an internet connection at all times in order to stream the videos direct to the console as they’re streamed rather than stored in internal memory.
+You’ll need an internet connection at all times in order to stream the videos directly to the console as they’re streamed rather than stored in internal memory.
 This requirement shouldn’t be an issue for most users but it’s worth keeping in mind if you’re planning to locate the bike in a garden studio where there isn’t already a WiFi connection.
 The way training sessions are delivered here is very accomplished and slick.
-We’d go so far as to say that it can’t actually be compared with the old way of doing things as its simply chalk and cheese.
+We’d go so far as to say that it can’t actually be compared with the old way of doing things as it’s simply chalk and cheese.
 This is way ahead and definitely leaves you feeling that you’ve just met the 21st century way of doing things.
 There’s no going back once you’ve tried this and we’re sure that as time goes by more and more manufacturers will take this approach to training at home.
-Right now though the S10i shares this space with only a very, very limited number of other machines, some of which cost several times the price and most of which don’t do things as well as the S10i does them!

-In addition to the free workout videos that do not require a subscription, the S10i comes with a 12-month family subscription to iFit included giving you access to an ever increasing number of videos in a library that’s already huge. iFit also gives you access to tailored personalised training programmes, allows you to race courses against other iFit members, lets you map out your cycling route using Google maps, provides advice on sleep and nutrition and a good deal more.
+In addition to the selection of free workout videos that do not require a subscription, the S10i comes with a 30-day family subscription to iFit included giving you access to an ever-increasing number of videos in a library that already runs into more than ten thousand! iFit also gives you access to tailored personalised training programmes, allows you to race courses against other iFit members, lets you map out your cycling route using Google maps, provides advice on sleep and nutrition and a good deal more.
 For full details on everything iFit click here to visit their website.

 To round things off, the S10i comes with Bluetooth chest belt and heart rate receiver, compatible music port for your mp3 player, stereo speakers, dual water bottle holders, cooling workout fan, and two 1.4kg (3lbs) dumbbells.
 It’s also covered by NordicTrack’s 5-year frame, 2-year onsite parts and labour warranty.
 Judging by the build quality on show here it’s unlikely you’ll need it.